 The Survey Association (TSA) has recently published guidance notes on the different types of utility tracing surveys that are available and categorise them into different levels of survey, all of which Phase SI can undertake in-house.

 Click on a survey type below for more information:

 This is the most detailed and reliable survey option available.

 Accessible metallic apparatus is traced by RFL, drainage routes are determined for all pipes, some fibre optic ducts can also be traced.
 The contents of all chambers are recorded and the site is scanned in passive modes with the RFL.

 The GPR survey is carried out on a series of recorded grids with data collected in two directions on profiles spaced a set distance apart (usually between 0.5 m and 2.0 m).
 The data is processed and interpreted off site.

-Traced features and the GPR survey grids are tied-in using total stations or RTK GPS systems.
+Traced features and the GPR survey grids are tied-in using total stations or RTK GNSS systems.
 Topographic survey detail can also be tied-in if required.